omega8cc/boa/README.txt

  Ubercart 3.1.1 --------------- http://ubercart.org
  Videola 1.0-alpha3 ----------- http://videola.tv

-All 5/6 platforms have been enhanced using Pressflow Drupal core.
+All D5/D6 platforms have been enhanced using Pressflow Drupal core.

+All D7 platforms include some hotfixes published between latest Drupal core release and latest BOA release.

 Platforms marked with (int) come also with ready to use translations of Drupal core in 25 languages.
 Only languages with at least